 Providers of career services meet the definition of subrecipients in that the services benefit a public purpose, the providers determine participant eligibility, and directly serve those who are eligible.
 Competitive procurement requirements under the Uniform Guidance and under state procurement regulations are applicable to selection of entities to serve in a contractual role.
-Since adult and dislocated worker career services provider is as a subrecipient role, local WDBs do not have to conduct a competitive process to select career services providers."
+Since adult and dislocated worker career services providers are subrecipients, local WDBs do not have to conduct a competitive process to select career services providers.

-In Area 7 Title I Career Services will be assigned to the Counties except for in Lawrence and Highland Counties.
-In the two counties where County Government is not the Title I Career Services Providers the Community Action Agency, which also administers one-stop partner CSBG programs will services as the Title I Career Services adult and dislocated worker providers.
+In the GOWB area Title I Career Services are assigned to the Counties except for in Lawrence and Highland Counties.
+In the two counties where County Government is not the Title I Career Services Providers the Community Action Agency, which also administers one-stop partner CSBG programs, serve as the Title I Career Services adult and dislocated worker providers.

-If other services are required for the adult and dislocated workers the OMJ CENTER manager (not the one stop operator) will be responsible for procuring those services in accordance with the Uniform Guidance.
+If other services are required for the adult and dislocated workers the OMJ Center manager (not the one stop operator) will be responsible for procuring those services in accordance with the Uniform Guidance.